asberk/aaronberk.ca/content/home/about.md

 # About

-I am a second year PhD student in Applied Mathematics at the University of British Columbia being advised by
+I am a third year PhD student in Applied Mathematics at the University of British Columbia being advised by
 [Özgür Yilmaz](http://www.math.ubc.ca/~oyilmaz/) and
 [Yaniv Plan](http://www.yanivplan.com/).
 My research is in the area of